 "There is no need to fear that which is nothing to us."

-On September 9, 1965, Commander James Stockdale’s A-4 Skyhawk was shot down over North Vietnam.
-As he ejected from the burning plane, he whispered to himself, "I am leaving the world of technology and entering the world of Epictetus."
+On September 9, 1965, a US Navy A-4 Skyhawk was shot down over North Vietnam.
+The pilot, Commander James Stockdale, ejected.
+As he floated down into a small village, he whispered to himself, "Five years down there, at least.
+I'm leaving the world of technology and entering the world of Epictetus."

 Errors & Corrections